EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 ![Screenshot 2023-12-10 at 8 59 05 PM](https://github.com/EC528-Fall-2023/Evolution-of-Kubernetes-/assets/74789609/ce797122-c26c-45c2-93f8-3849268b1775)

 The kubernetes SBOMS are structured so that it returns images, binaries, and tar.gz files.
-For this project we focused on the container images to find retreive the vulnerabilites which was accomplished by utilzing Syft and Grype.
+For this project we focused on the container images to find the vulnerabilites which was accomplished by utilzing Syft and Grype.
 - Syft: A CLI tool for generating a Software Bill of Materials (SBOM) from container images and filesystems
 - Grype: A vulnerability scanning tool for container images and filesystems
 ## 5. Solution Concept